-Views under article 5 (4) of the Optional Protocol
+Views under article 5, paragraph 4, of the Optional Protocol

-- 1.1 The communication was submitted on behalf of Oleg Grishkovtsov ("the author"), a Belarusian national born in 1980 who, at the time of the submission of the communication, was detained on death row in Minsk, after having been sentenced to death by the Grodno Regional Court on 14 May 2010.
-Counsel claims the author to be a victim of a violation, by Belarus, of his rights under articles 6 (1-2), 7, 9 (1-4) and 14 (1, 2 and 3 (a), (b), (d) and (g)) of the International Covenant on Civil and Political Rights.
+1.1 The author of the communication is Andrei Burdyko, a Belarus national born in 1981 who, at the time of the submission of the communication, was being detained on death row in Minsk after being sentenced to death by the Grodno Regional Court on 14 May 2010.
+The author claimed to be a victim of violation by Belarus of his rights under articles 6 (1) and (2); 7; 9 (1) and (3); and 14 (1), (2) and (3) (b), (d) and (g) of the Covenant.
 The Optional Protocol entered into force for the State party on 30 December 1992.
-The author is represented by counsel. - 1.2 When registering the communication on 6 December 2010, and pursuant to rule 92 of its rules of procedure, the Committee, acting through its Special Rapporteur on new communications and interim measures, requested the State party not to carry out the death
+The author is represented by counsel.

+1.2 When registering the communication on 17 December 2010, and pursuant to rule 92 of its rules of procedure, the Committee, acting through its Special Rapporteur on new communications and interim measures, requested the State party not to carry out the death

-^{} The following members of the Committee participated in the examination of the present communication: Yadh Ben Achour, Lazhari Bouzid, Sarah Cleveland, Olivier de Frouville, Ahmed Amin Fathalla, Yuji Iwasawa, Ivana Jelić, Duncan Laki Muhumuza, Photini Pazartzis, Mauro Politi, Sir Nigel Rodley, Víctor Manuel Rodríguez-Rescia, Fabián Omar Salvioli, Dheerujlall Seetulsingh, Anja Seibert-Fohr, Yuval Shany, Konstantine Vardzelashvili and Margo Waterval.
+^{} The following members of the Committee participated in the examination of the present communication: Yadh Ben Achour, Lazhari Bouzid, Sarah Cleveland, Olivier de Frouville, Ahmed Amin Fathalla, Yuji Iwasawa, Ivana Jelić, Duncan Muhumuza Laki, Photini Pazartzis, Mauro Politi, Sir Nigel Rodley, Victor Manuel Rodríguez-Rescia, Fabián Omar Salvioli, Dheerujlall Seetulsingh, Anja Seibert-Fohr, Yuval Shany, Konstantine Vardzelashvili and Margo Waterval.

-sentence of Oleg Grishkovtsov while his case was under examination by the Committee.
+sentence of Mr. Burdyko while his case was under examination by the Committee.
 On 14 April 2011, the Committee reiterated its request.

 1.3 On 20 July 2011, the Committee received information that the author's death sentence had been carried out, despite its request for interim measures of protection.
-On 21 July 2011, the Committee sought clarifications from the State party, drawing its attention to the fact that non-respect of interim measures constitutes a violation by States parties of their obligations to cooperate in good faith under the Optional Protocol to the Covenant.
+On 21 July 2011, the Committee sought clarifications from the State party, drawing its attention to the fact that non-respect of interim measures constitutes a violation by States parties of their obligations to cooperate in good faith under the Optional Protocol.
 No response was received.
 On 27 July 2011, the Committee issued a press release deploring the situation and condemning the execution.